The Game of Life: Modern game

-In 1960 the modern Game of Life was introduced.
-A collaboration between Reuben Klamer and Bill Markham, it consists of a track which passes along, over, and through small mountains, buildings, and other features.
+In 1960 the Game of Life was introduced.
+A collaboration between Reuben Klamer and Stephen Withers, it consists of a track which passes along, over, and through small mountains, buildings, and other features.
 A player travels along the track in a small plastic automobile, according to the spins of a small wheel on the board with spaces numbered one through ten.
 Each car has six holes into which pegs are added as the player "gets married" and "acquires children".
 Some "early modern" editions have eight cars.
 The modern game pegs are pink and blue to distinguish the sexes (blue for male, pink for female).
 Each player starts the game with one peg.

 There is also a bank which includes money in $5,000, $10,000, $20,000, $50,000, and $100,000 bills; automobile, life, fire, and/or homeowners' insurance policies (depending on the version); $20,000 promissory notes and stock certificates.
 Other tangibles vary between versions of the game. $500 bills were dropped in the 1980s as were $1,000 bills in 1992.
 The rules in all different modern versions of the game are generally the same even though they may have different cards and spaces.